Prester John: Origin of the legend

+Though its immediate genesis is unclear, officially the origin of the legend of Prester John originates from a letter that the Byzantine emperor Manuel I Komnenos received in 1165.
+The sender was: "John, Christian Sovereign and Lord of Lords".

+The letter described the very rich lands of this monarch located in central Asia.
+The king said he lived in an immense palace made of gems and gold and said he governed a huge territory extending from Persia to China.
+For many years the myth of Prester John was associated with the dream of reaching a sumptuous kingdom, where all material pleasures were fulfilled and people lived in opulence.

-Though its immediate genesis is unclear, the legend of Prester John drew strongly from earlier accounts of the Orient and of Westerners' travels there.
+The legend of Prester John drew strongly from earlier accounts of the Orient and of Westerners' travels there.
 Particularly influential were the stories of Saint Thomas the Apostle's proselytizing in India, recorded especially in the third-century work known as the Acts of Thomas.
 This text inculcated in Westerners an image of India as a place of exotic wonders and offered the earliest description of Saint Thomas establishing a Christian sect there, motifs that loomed large over later accounts of Prester John.

 Similarly, distorted reports of movements in Asia of the Church of the East (Nestorianism) informed the legend as well.
 This church had gained a wide following in the Eastern nations and engaged the Western imagination as an assemblage both exotic and familiarly Christian.
 Particularly inspiring were the Church of the East's missionary successes among the Mongols and Turks of Central Asia; French historian René Grousset suggests that the Prester John story may have had its origins in the Kerait clan, which had thousands of its members join the Church of the East shortly after the year 1000.
 By the 12th century, the Kerait rulers were still following a custom of bearing Christian names, which may have fueled the legend.

 Additionally, the tradition may have drawn from the shadowy early Christian figure John the Presbyter of Syria, whose existence is first inferred by the ecclesiastical historian and bishop Eusebius of Caesarea based on his reading of earlier church fathers.
 This man, said in one document to be the author of two of the Epistles of John, was supposed to have been the teacher of the martyr bishop Papias, who had in turn taught Irenaeus.
 However, little links this figure, supposedly active in the late first century, to the Prester John legend beyond the name.
-The title "Prester" is an adaptation of the Greek word "πρεσβύτερος, presbuteros", literally meaning "elder" and used as a title of priests holding a high office (indeed, presbyter is the origin of the English word priest).
+The title "Prester" is an adaptation of the Greek word "πρεσβύτερος, presbyteros", literally meaning "elder" and used as a title of priests holding a high office (indeed, presbyter is the origin of the English word priest).